Pierfrancesco95/Portfolio/04.03_DATA VISUALIZATION_POWER BI_Videogames Sales/README.md

 Observing the distribution of the global sale by the videogames years of release, we noted they have similir shape.
 First, both the 6th and the 7th generation had a duration of about 10 years, so maybe it will be the same for the 8th one.
 Second, the console lifecycle is overlapped so that there are always two generations supported at the same time, the older one is only closed when a new one is released (so to still have two active generations).
 Third, the bestseller videogame are the one released in the middle of the generation, so maybe for the 8th generation they will be the one released between 2023 and 2025.

-With regard to developers and publishers, for the 8th generation the dataset is limited.
-The best developers for global sales in these 3 generations were Eletronic Arts and Rockstar in particular for the 6th generation, Nintendo and Ubisoft in particular for the 7th generation.
-The best publishers for global sales in these 3 generations were Sony and Eletronic Arts in particular for the 6th generation,  Activision, Nintendo and Ubisoft in particular for the 7th generation.
+In the top 5 videogames by global sales in these generation there are 4 Nintedo videogames playable with the Wii platforms.

+With regard to the region market, the Europe and North America regions are the most relevant.
+Cross generation North America market always remains the largest, while Europe market grows significantly.
+The percentage of Japan and the others remain about the same.

 ## Future applications

-Future applications for this project could be to get an update dataset for the 8th generation to complete the comparison cross generation and to try to predict the trend of the future generation sales based on the findings the research.
+Future applications for this project could be to get an update dataset for the 8th generation to complete the comparison cross generations and to try to predict the trend of the future generation sales based on the findings of the research.